Tony Shaffer & Matt Couch Return To Talk Brandi Love & The Future For Republicans | OAP #36

 I think we should support American workers.

-Uh, I don't think it's a radical point of view, but things like killing the the uh XL Keystone uh pipeline.
+I don't think it's a radical point of view, but things like killing the XL Keystone pipeline, that kills blue-collar jobs.

-I'm an environmental guy, I got an environmental degree.
+I got an environmental degree.

 So that's another area.

-And then the southwest border.
+And then the Southwest border.

 How is that helping the demographic of the Democrat Party?

-That's it's like Joe is not on your side.
+talked to people in scrap it's like that's where biden's from right It's like, Joe is not on your side.

 I'm just telling you, Joe is not on your side.